sbb12/HungryMan-pygame-test/README.md

-# hungryman pygame
+# hungry man pygame
- simple game made using pygame
+ A simple game I made to learn the pygame module.

+The aim of the game is to eat as many things as possible